 Clay County, Missouri – Labor Study

-Clay County, Missouri’s, labor pool, featuring a population of more than 1.3 million people with 600,000+ workers, is both more educated than the national average and has a population growing faster than the national average.
+Clay County, Missouri’s, labor pool, featuring a population of more than 2.3 million people with approximately 1.2 million workers, is both more educated than the national average and has a population growing faster than the national average.

 As compared to other parts of the country, most all of which are struggling to provide quality labor, Clay County’s labor market is very strong, here are its strengths:

-– Clay County’s population has grown by 6.6% since 2013 compared to the US average of 3.7% population growth, and the Clay County labor shed has experienced population growth over the last 5 years as its population has grown by 54,158 or a 4% increase since 2013.
-In comparison, over the past five years, the U.S. population grew by 3.7% and Missouri’s population increased by 1.5%.
-As you will see in the chart below, the labor shed’s population is projected to continue to grow:
+– A total of 94.6% of the working age population has a high school diploma or higher compared to the national average of 89%.
+Additionally, 24.6% of residents possess a bachelor’s degree, which is 3.4% above the state average.– Clay County’s population has grown by 1.3% since 2015 compared to the US average of 0.7% population growth, and the Clay County labor shed has experienced population growth over the last 5 years as its population has grown by 17,392, an 0.8% increase.
+In comparison, over the past five years, the U.S. population grew by 0.7% and the County’s population increased by 1.3%.
+As you will see in the chart above, the labor shed’s population is projected to continue to grow:

 – Among company executives we interviewed in-person who had worked at other facilities in different parts of the USA, we were told the ability to hire and retain workers in Clay County is easier than most other locations where they have worked.

-– Clay County’s labor force participation rate is 7% better than the USA average.
+– Clay County’s labor force participation rate of 70.1% is 6.9% higher than the USA average.

 Please Call for Appointment